tombenke/easer/README.md

 Then copy the bcrypted result into the user's `password` field.

-Node: This is temporary, not really secure solution to the CLI tool, so make sure that nobody can see the screen and access to the console log.
+__Note: _This is temporary, not really secure solution to the CLI tool, so make sure that nobody can see the screen and access to the console log.
-Also make sure that the users.yml is not placed to a publicly available place, nor into a folder, where the normal users can easily access to it.
+Also make sure that the users.yml is not placed to a publicly available place, nor into a folder, where the normal users can easily access to it._
+__

 ### TODO